SCC Celebrates Largest Number of HSE Graduates

 Photo caption: Graduate Samantha Puckett of Boonville, N.C., accepts her High School Equivalency Diploma from Dr. George Sappenfield, Vice President of Corporate and Continuing Education at Surry Community College.

 Photo caption: Graduate Ana Martinez (center) of Mount Airy, N.C., turns the tassel during the High School Equivalency Graduation at Surry Community College.

-- Surry Announces Top Students for Fall 2014
+- Surry Students Raise $400 for Children’s Center

 - Small Business Center announces upcoming events